Terms & Policies

 Where a third party or outsourcing provider uses another party (i.e. a fourth party), to provide the agreed services to Revolut, this is considered a subcontracting agreement.
 When subcontracting arrangements are in place, Revolut actively works to adopt appropriate contractual clauses that obligate the third party or outsourcing provider to conduct an appropriate level of oversight on the subcontracted services and provide information as may be required to evidence subcontractors are meeting the relevant regulatory obligations.

-Contractual Obligation
+G. Contractual Obligation

-Our suppliers have a contractual obligation to ensure compliance with all applicable laws that apply to their supply of goods and services to us, regardless of the jurisdiction in which they operate.
+Our third parties have a contractual obligation to ensure compliance with all applicable laws that apply to their supply of goods and services to us, regardless of the jurisdiction in which they operate.
 This includes the UK Modern Slavery Act and any local legislation that is aimed at combating modern slavery.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking, Revolut has established mandatory modern slavery e-learning that focuses on how we mitigate the risk of modern slavery and human trafficking in our supply chain, our third parties, our customer base and direct operations.

-Modern slavery and human trafficking (including drug trafficking and sex trafficking) are crimes and those responsible will seek to launder the proceeds in the financial system to legitimise them.
-Revolut's Financial Investigation Unit ("FIU") within the Financial Crime Compliance function leverages intelligence, investigations, analytics, and technology to deter financial crime.
+Modern slavery and human trafficking (including drug trafficking and sex trafficking) are crimes and those responsible will seek to launder the proceeds through the financial system to legitimise them.
+Revolut's Financial Investigation Unit ("FIU") within the Financial Crime Compliance function leverages intelligence, investigations, analytics, and technology to deter and report financial crime.
 This enables us to identify existing or emerging risk issues and financial crime quickly and effectively, to ensure that we are focused on how criminals seek to exploit our services in their pursuit of financial gain.

 As part of our training, we encourage people to report any signs of modern slavery and human trafficking to local authorities.
 The training aims to develop employee awareness of what constitutes criminal activity, the indications of this and how to report concerns of suspicious activity.

-Board Approval
+J. Board Approval

-This statement was approved by the Board of Directors of Revolut Ltd on 11 November 2021 and is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes the Modern Slavery and Human Trafficking Statement for the year ending 31 December 2020.
+This statement was approved by the Board of Directors of Revolut Ltd on 28 November 2023 and is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes the Modern Slavery and Human Trafficking Statement for the year ending 31 December 2022.